Building a Custom Home with Reno Home Builders

 To give you a broad overview: once you find the perfect plot of land to build on, you’re looking at at least another year of planning and preparation.
-Building a custom home involves at minimum an architect, a builder and perhaps specialized designers for kitchens, baths and other added elements.
+Building Reno custom homes involve, at minimum, an architect, home builders, and perhaps specialized designers for kitchens, baths and other added elements.

 Interview Architects and Builders.